bsgiovanini/private_block_chain/README.md

 ### Web API POST endpoint validates message signature with JSON response

+To validate the signature, access it via the POST method (using Postman or Curl), specifying a text as a raw payload.
+If payload is not informed, a message of "Invalid Input" will be returned from the POST request.
 Use the URL for the endpoint:

 ```
 http://localhost:8000/message-signature/validate